Megabit/Blazorise/docs/_docs/helpers/enums.md

 - `Commands` Only defined commands will render.
 - `ButtonRow` Only button row will render.

+## DataGridPagerPosition

+- `Top` Positions the pagination above the table.
+- `Bottom` Positions the pagination below the table.
+- `TopAndBottom` Positions the pagination on above and below the table.

 ## TextAlignment

 Defines the alignment of an text within element.